Euvaz/DinGo/README.md

-# Gost
+# DinGo

-Gost is an in-progress bot-rewrite of Squiddie, which will be written in Go instead of Python due to the discontinuation of `discord.py`.
+DinGo is an in-progress bot-rewrite of Squiddie, which will be written in Go instead of Python due to the discontinuation of `discord.py`.

 ## LICENSE